Misclassifying Workers as Independent Contractors

 Penalties for Misclassifying Workers

 The IRS actively seeks misclassifications because they often result in large back taxes and penalties.
-The IRS can order a business to pay all of the employment taxes, including the employees' share of the misclassified workers, plus a penalty that can range from 12 to 35% of the tax bill.
+The IRS can order a business to pay all the employment taxes, including the employees' share of the misclassified workers, plus a penalty that can range from 12 to 35% of the tax bill.

 IRS Classification Settlement Program